sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 const sensible = new sensibleSdk(apiKey);
 ```

-**Note** In production ensure your API key is properly secured, for example as a Github secret.
+**Note** In production ensure your API key is secured, for example as a Github secret.

 ## Extract document data